ergoplatform/ergodocs/docs/faq.md

 ## Is Proof of Useful Work being considered?

 While Proof of Useful Work is an interesting idea, it is still in its research phase.
 Ergo is open to implementing new ideas.
-But, a radical change to its concensus mechanism that requires a hard fork would likely be outside the scope and resources of Ergo's small core development team and limited budget.
+But, a radical change to its consensus mechanism that requires a hard fork would likely be outside the scope and resources of Ergo's small core development team and limited budget.

 ## How can I stake my Erg?